Nick DeMartino

-Nick DeMartino (born June 15, 1948) is an American businessman and the former Senior Vice President of Media and Technology for the American Film Institute (AFI).
+Nick DeMartino (born June 15, 1948) is an American writer, businessman and the former Senior Vice President of Media and Technology for the American Film Institute (AFI).
 With AFI, DeMartino oversaw digital ventures.

 Early career

 DeMartino holds a Bachelor of Arts degree from the University of Louisville and a Master of Arts in media studies from Antioch College.
 As a television producer, DeMartino has produced TV documentaries about nuclear power, abortion, and comedy, among other topics.

 For the Labor Institute of Public Affairs, a media production and distribution unit for organized labor, DeMartino developed and managed a $20 million advertising and communications program, teleconferences, training programs and a cable television service.
 DeMartino subsequently founded the Washington Community Video Center and TeleVISIONS Magazine.
 As principal staff writer for the Carnegie Commission on the Future of Public Broadcasting, he wrote their report and follow-up study titled Keeping PACE with the New Television.
 DeMartino recommended the creation of a Fund for Independent Television, the prototype for ITVS.